Why we need an outbreak plan

 The full process is available in the document below.

-Contact us if you suspect a case
+Contact us if you suspect an outbreak

 Communication with residents

-We will communicate with residents by:
+We communicate with residents by:

 - keeping our website up to date with the latest information and guidance